xitongzou/teachmekorean/README.md

 ## Teach me Korean

 A project to learn korean more efficiently.
-Makes use of Bootstrap / LESS for styling, BackboneJS & jQuery for JS framework, HandlebarsJS for the layout.
+Makes use of Bootstrap / LESS for styling, BackboneJS & jQuery for JS framework, HandlebarsJS for templating.

 -Tong Zou